Two-way Fixed Effects and Differences-in-Differences Estimators with Several Treatments: Alternative estimator

-denote the average effect of moving the first treatment from 0 to 1 while keeping all other treatments at their observed value, across the units in $\mathcal{S}$.\footnote{When $N_\mathcal{S}=0$, we simply let the term inside brackets be equal to 0.} One may be interested in estimating other average treatment effects, such as the effect of moving several treatments at the same time.
-Such parameters can be estimated following a similar strategy as that we follow to estimate $\delta^\mathcal{S}$.
+the average effect of moving the first treatment from 0 to 1 while keeping all other treatments at their observed value, across all switchers.\footnote{When $N_{\mathcal{S}_1}=0$, we simply let the term inside brackets be equal to 0.}